Owning your own water softener certainly has its advantages.

 If, for instance, you’re planning to move to another part of the country in less than a year, paying the full cost of a system that might be too much hassle to take with you isn’t a smart decision.

-But if you’re looking for something you can use for years or even decades, buying a water softening system may offer the best saving over its years of operation.
+But if you’re looking for something you can use for years or even decades, buying a water softening system may offer the best savings over its years of operation.

 Something to note, however, is that owning a water softener means that you’ll have to pay the full price for a new system when your existing one stops working; typically after 10 to 15 years.